-Owning a home is considered a big part of the great Australian dream.
-However, with the ever-increasing prices of real estate, it has become extremely difficult for many Australians to gain a foothold in the property market, let alone being able to buy in an area where they want to live.
+Owning a home is part and parcel of the great Australian dream.
+However, with the ever-climbing prices of real estate, it has become increasingly difficult for many Australians to gain a foothold in the property market, let alone being able to buy in an area they want to live in.

 What is rentvesting?